Banana Cupcakes (Cream Cheese Frosting)

 We love using overripe bananas in baking!
 Be sure to try our Cinnamon Banana Bread, Banana Chocolate Chip Cake, or Banana Bread with Greek Yogurt the next time you find yourself with leftover overripe bananas.

-Cake Stand holding eight Banana Cupcakes
+Cake Stand holding eight Banana Cupcakes.

 Banana Cupcakes

-How to make Banana Cupcakes from scratch
+How To Make Banana Cupcakes

 So let’s break down these incredible Banana Cupcakes, starting with a few tips on how to make them!